biom8er/phymes/phymes-book/src/phymes-etl/etl_operators.md

 ## Tutorial
 ### Tensor operations

-The `Tensor` class combined with Arrow's `Compute` library provides the primitives for select, sort, join, and aggregate operations with CPU and GPU accelerated that can be combined into complete ETL pipelines.
+The `Tensor` class combined with Arrow's `Compute` library provides the primitives for select, sort, join, and aggregate operations with CPU and GPU accelerated that can be combined into complete ETL pipelines over columnar tables.
 Custom operations such as document chunking required for document RAG can also be created.
-Operations are either Unary or Binary, and composed into complex execution graphs analogous to database query plans.
+Operations are either Unary or Binary, and composed into complex execution graphs analogous to database query plans that operate over colunar tables.
 All available functions are wrapped into a unified interface that supports tool calling with agents.

 #### WASM compatibility